AS Poissy

 The AS Poissy training centre received the "Jeunes Excellence" Label in 2015, among 192 French clubs, and in 2016 the "Jeunes Élite" Label awarded by the French Football Federation.
 This quality label was awarded to only 76 French clubs.

-Young and senior teams have been playing the highest regional and national levels for many years.
+Young and senior teams played the highest regional and national levels for many years.
 Many professional players played for the club like M'Baye Niang, Gérard Soler, Fabien Raddas or Diallo Guidileye.